marcscho/amllab/README.md

 ## Clean up

 At the end of the lab, please make sure you follow the instructions for [cleaning up your environment](Clean_up.pdf).
-This will make sure you will not incurr any further charges after the lab.
+This will make sure you will not incur any further charges after the lab.

 Disclaimer: